rollkit/local-da/README.md

 2024/04/11 12:23:34 Listening on: localhost:7980
 ```

-Which exposes the [go-da] interface over JSONRPC and can be accessed with a http client like [xh][xh]:
+Which exposes the [go-da] interface over JSONRPC and can be accessed with a HTTP client like [xh][xh]:

 ### MaxBlobSize